How is the drug name pronounced?

 What are the potential side effects?

-The most common side effects of Elzonris include fatigue, headache, nausea, swelling in lower legs and arms, weight gain, back pain, low or high blood pressure, vomiting, constipation, diarrhea, elevated heart rate, fever, chills, coughing, difficulty breathing, and decreased appetite.
+The most common side effects of Elzonris include fatigue, headache, nausea, swelling in lower legs and arms, weight gain, back pain, low or high blood pressure, vomiting, constipation, diarrhea, elevated heart rate, fever, chills, coughing, difficulty breathing, decreased appetite, and abnormal blood test results.

 Elzonris can cause side effects that can become serious or life-threatening.
 Some of the serious side effects related to Elzonris include Capillary Leak Syndrome, hypersensitivity reactions, and liver damage.
 Patients should immediately report any symptoms to their healthcare provider, who can then initiate actions to limit or reverse the side effects.